subthaumic/TDAworkshop/index.md

 [Project Descriptions]({{ site.baseurl }}/assets/files/project_descriptions.pdf)

 ###### Note
-You can find example code for the exercises of the first two days [here](https://github.com/micbl/TDAworkshop/tree/main/Exercises) (in construction)
+You can find some example code for the exercises of the first two days [here](https://github.com/micbl/TDAworkshop/tree/main/Exercises)

 ## Organizers